aternosorg/armarius/README.md

 #### MergeSource objects

-A [MergeSource](src/Archive/Merge/MergeSource.js) objects allows greater control over how an Archive is merged into the destination archive.
+A [MergeSource](src/Archive/Merge/MergeSource.js) object allows greater control over how a source archive is merged into the destination archive.

 ```javascript